Skip to main content

 • Triggers Oregon’s DUII statute (ORS 813.010), which supports negligence per se arguments in civil court.

-• Raises the possibility of punitive damages, depending on the facts.
+• Raises the possibility of punitive-damages review, depending on the facts.

 • Increases insurer risk, since juries tend to view impaired driving harshly.

 However, it does not automatically guarantee compensation.
-You still need to prove that the impaired driving caused the crash and document the full extent of your damages.
+You still need to prove that the impaired driving caused the crash, respond to any comparative-fault arguments, and document the full extent of your damages.

 For context on Oregon’s DUII law, see the state statute itself: ORS 813.010 – Driving Under the Influence of Intoxicants.
 If you want a federal perspective on impaired driving risks and enforcement, NHTSA provides background research and statistics: NHTSA — Impaired Driving.